 Get noticed, Stay Safe

-The biggest threat to any motorcycle rider no doubt is the other maniacs that we have to share the road with.
-Each of us when we ride has to remain hyper-vigilant for the slightest movement out of place around us.
+The biggest threat to any motorcycle rider, no doubt, is the other maniacs that we have to share the road with.
+Each of us, when we ride, has to remain hyper-vigilant for the slightest movement out of place around us.
 Unfortunately, the auto drivers around us do not share our fear and so they drive around oblivious at times to the potential dangers around them (like us).

-Stay SafeSo, if you haven’t already checked out the blog post on behaviors that you should be adopting to stay safe, I highly recommend heading over to http://www.permit.bike/the-top-five-motorcycle-safety-tips-to-remember-this-summer/ for some basic ideas about safety while you are riding.
+So, if you haven’t already checked out the blog post on behaviors that you should be adopting to stay safe, I highly recommend heading over to http://www.permit.bike/the-top-five-motorcycle-safety-tips-to-remember-this-summer/ for some basic ideas about safety while you are riding.

 Perceiving you– The driver not only physically passes over you with their eyes, but also takes note that you are there.
 This is what you want.
-Not only to be in a position to be seen, but have the most factors going in your favor to have other drivers perceive you.
+Not only to be in a position to be seen, but also to have the most factors going in your favor to have other drivers perceive you.

 Stay visible